Decorative dots

 You may also get to meet the birth parents but the details and implications of this will be discussed with you.
 Your views about this will be an important part of this decision.

-What support is available for Foster to Adopt carers?
+What support is available for Early Permanence carers?

-When a child is placed in a Foster to Adopt placement, carers will be supported by their Adoption Social Worker who will provide advice and support.
+When a child is placed in an Early Permanence placement, carers will be supported by their Adoption Social Worker who will provide advice and support.
 The carers will receive a fostering handbook and details regarding fostering requirements but also information about any training courses and support groups.
 The Adoption Support Worker will continue to offer support up until the point an adoption order is granted.
 If the child leaves the placement, the carers will continue to be supported to help them come to terms with the ending of the placement.

 Family Adoption Links offer preparation groups for all adopters to help you in your decision-making process.
 During this training you will learn much more about the benefits, issues and expectations, to help you consider if this route to adoption is right for you.
 You will also have the opportunity to discuss this further with your Social Worker during the adoption assessment so that you can be clear about the task you would be undertaking.
 Find out more and book a place on our training.